-Beak trimming is the main method currently used to control feather pecking.
+Beak trimming (also called beak treatment or conditioning) is the main method currently used to control feather pecking.
 This involves removing a portion of the beak with a red-hot blade or infra-red beam.
-The beak is a complex organ which contains extensive nerves and receptors.
-Both methods cause pain, reduce growth due to lack of feeding ability and cause changes to behavior; the red-hot blade causes chronic pain as well.
-When performed after one week of age, beak trimming can have long-term effects on welfare, such as chronic pain, and inhibiting the normal expression of behavior.
+The beak is a complex sensory organ which contains extensive nerves and receptors.
+Both beak trimming methods cause pain, reduce growth due to lack of feeding ability and cause changes to behavior.
+Beak trimming can have long-term effects on welfare, such as chronic pain, and inhibit the normal expression of behavior.

 Systems need to be designed to ensure birds can live with intact beaks and minimal feather pecking.
-Features known to minimize feather pecking include perches, enrichments, and multiple tiers, which help birds escape and find shelter from others if needed.
-Where beak to help birds escape and find shelter from others if needed.
+Features known to minimize feather pecking include access to litter and dustbathing substrates, perches, pecking enrichments, and multiple tiers, which help birds escape and find shelter from others if needed.
 Where beak trimming is currently performed, infra-red beam should be used, in order to minimize pain and distress to the birds.